 Central State University Welcomes President Dr. Jack Thomas

-Dr. Jack Thomas joined Central State University as president July 1, 2020, bringing a long track record of success in several academic settings.
+Dr. Jack Thomas joined Central State University as president on July 1, 2020, bringing a long track record of success in several academic settings.

 Dr. Thomas brings visibility and insights from experience in every aspect of academia.
-Roles he has held have included president, interim president, provost and academic vice president, executive vice president, executive assistant to the president, dean, department chair and English professor.
+Roles he has held have included president, interim president, provost and academic vice president, executive vice president, executive assistant to the president, dean, department chair, and English professor.

-Dr. Thomas is currently a Senior Fellow with the American Association of State Colleges and Universities.
+Dr. Thomas was a Senior Fellow with the American Association of State Colleges and Universities.
 Previously, Dr. Thomas served as president of Western Illinois University (WIU), a state-run university where he served for nearly a decade.
 As president, he successfully managed a budget of nearly $224 million during a period of unprecedented state fiscal challenges.

 At WIU, Dr. Thomas was responsible for a number of accomplishments, including increasing diversity, creating new academic programs, managing fiscal and cash flow issues brought on by the state’s financial crisis, investing in STEM and other academic programs, increasing funding for student scholarships, and establishing a presidential institute to foster and improve corporate, community and K-12 relations.
-Under Dr. Thomas’ leadership, the Institution constructed a new campus in Moline, Illinois and achieved its multimillion dollar capital campaign goal.
+Under Dr. Thomas’ leadership, the Institution constructed a new campus in Moline, Illinois, and achieved its multimillion-dollar capital campaign goal.
 WIU has been rated as a "Best in the Midwest College" by the Princeton Review and as a top tier Midwest Universities Master's institution by U.S. News and World Report.

 Prior to WIU, Dr. Thomas spent more than 20 years serving in various capacities in several institutions of higher education.
 From 2004 until 2008, he served as senior vice provost for Academic Affairs and interim dean at Middle Tennessee State University.
-There, Dr. Thomas improved diversity, assisted with the design of new academic programs, coordinated the implementation of a new key assessment instrument, enhanced academic reviews and mentoring.
+There, Dr. Thomas improved diversity, assisted with the design of new academic programs, coordinated the implementation of a new key assessment instrument, enhanced academic reviews, and mentoring.

-From 1990 until 2004, Dr. Thomas served in several roles at the University of Maryland Eastern Shore, including interim president, executive vice president and associate vice president for Academic and Student Affairs.
-During his tenure, he enhanced fundraising, implemented new academic programs and drove increased enrollment.
+From 1990 until 2004, Dr. Thomas served in several roles at the University of Maryland Eastern Shore, including interim president, executive vice president, and associate vice president for Academic and Student Affairs.
+During his tenure, he enhanced fundraising, implemented new academic programs, and drove increased enrollment.

 Earlier in his career, Dr. Thomas served as an English instructor at South Carolina State University and Johnson C. Smith University.